Prescott outshines Brady, Cowboys dominate Buccaneers 31-14 - KVIA

 Prescott outshines Brady, Cowboys dominate Buccaneers 31-14

+TAMPA, Florida - So much for notion that Dak Prescott and the Dallas Cowboys might not be up to the challenge of beating Tom Brady.

-TAMPA, Fla.
-(AP) — Dak Prescott outplayed Tom Brady, throwing for four touchdowns and running for another to lead the Dallas Cowboys to a 31-14 victory over the Tampa Bay Buccaneers in an NFC wild-card playoff game on Monday night.
+Prescott played his best game in weeks, throwing for four touchdowns and running for another to answer critics of “America's Team” with a 31-14 rout of Brady and the Tampa Bay Buccaneers in an NFC wild-card playoff game on Monday night.

+“It just shows he’s resilient,” Cowboys linebacker Micah Parsons said.
+“The light’s different on Dak.
+I think the criticism is unfair and unjust sometimes.
+But the way he handles it, the way he comes back every time and shows who he truly is, it’s a credit to the work he puts in.
+It makes us keep believing every time.”

 Prescott completed 25 of 33 passes for 305 yards and played turnover-free ball for the first time in eight games as the Cowboys (13-5) dominated the listless Bucs (8-10) in what may turn out to be Brady’s last game in a Tampa Bay uniform.